 Types of speed bumps based on their colours

-Giving speed bumps a colour can make them more visible for the road traffic.
+Giving speed bumps a colour can make them more visible to road traffic.
 These colours make them prominent even in low-light areas or areas that do not have a traffic light at all.
 Speed bumps are commonly marked with black and white or black and yellow stripes.

-On the basis of speed bumps colours, they are divided into the following two types.
+Based on speed bump colours, they are divided into the following two types.

 These speed bumps have black and yellow markings.
 They are more common than black and white bumps.

 Learn more: Get to know about black and yellow speed bumps!

 They have black and white stripes that make them prominent in light as well as dark areas.

 Speed bumps, speed cushions, speed ramps, traffic cones, traffic barriers, parking signs, speed limit signs, signposts, and other regulatory signs are all effective traffic calming measures.